Z-mat Forge interface#

 Description#

 The Zforge interface enables the use of Z-mat material laws within Forge simulations.
 This section introduces the Zforge interface.
-Note that this interface bears a strong resemblence to the exisiting interface of Z-mat for ABAQUS, hence interested users can refer to the relevant documentation for an exhasutive overview.
+Note that this interface bears a strong resemblance to the existing interface of Z-mat for ABAQUS, hence interested users can refer to the relevant documentation for an exhaustive overview.

 Syntax#